What Were They Thinking at the Manger?

-In 800 BC Isaiah prophesied: “Unto us a child is born; unto us a Son is given.”
-While Isaiah is known for his pinpoint prophecies and literary genius, this artful statement is more than poetic beauty.
-Hidden within this prophetic acclamation of Christ is a deep and mysterious proposition that portrays the ‘birth of a child’ and the ‘giving of a Son’.
+In 800 BC, Isaiah prophesied: “Unto us a child is born; unto us a Son is given.”
+While Isaiah is known for his literary genius his artful statement is more than poetic elegance.
+Hidden within this phrase is the proposition that the Messiah would be both a “child” and “son.”
 What did Isaiah mean?
 Let’s investigate so we might find clarity.